Glossary

 Confucius Institutes/Classrooms

-Formal and informal groups of think tanks or academic institutions instigated by the PRC government to promote collaboration among their stakeholders.
+Formal and informal groups or individuals instigated by the PRC government to promote collaboration among their stakeholders.

 PRC talent recruitment programs